 Why Hemophilia Is Called ‘A Royal Disease’

-Hemophilia is a rare blood condition where people do not have the clotting factor which enables their blood to clot when bleeding.
+Hemophilia is a rare blood condition where people do not have the clotting factor that enables their blood to clot when bleeding.
 It’s an inherited disease that’s usually passed from mother to son.
 It’s also a disease that’s been prevalent in European royal families.

 According to Science Cases, it’s believed that Queen Victoria was a carrier of hemophilia B and passed the disease onto three of her children.
 Prince Leopold died from a post-accident hemorrhage when he was 30, but the two daughters who inherited the mutant gene — Princess Alice and Princess Beatrice — went on to marry royalty in other European countries.